 Witnessing the aurora borealis, also known as the Northern Lights, is an essential experience, often life-altering because of its almost extraterrestrial beauty.
 To do so almost alone in the arctic landscape is even better.
-So, we rounded up some of the most beautiful Nordic hideouts out there, where the natural phenomenon can be appreciated best, as well as all the other benefits of getting cosy in the great outdoors.
+So, we rounded up some of the most beautiful Scandinavian design hotels out there, where the natural phenomenon can be appreciated best, as well as all the other benefits of getting cosy in the great outdoors.

 Kent Jonsson and Britta Jonsson-Lindvall were running a B&B in a former retirement home from the 1930s in Sweden’s Harads village, Lapland, when their business grew in an unprecedented direction.
 On a fishing trip in Russia, Kent just happened to meet three of Sweden’s most renowned architects who found the unspoilt nature of the Lule River valley in Lapland to be the perfect playground to manifest their ideas.